openHPI/TeachingTeamGuidelines/docs/features/collabspaces.md

 * request for membership must be confirmed by the **creator/administrator** of the collab space before admission into the group

 ![HPI Logo](../img/features/structure/collab_space.png)
-*Preview of a sample Collab Space in a course*
+*Fig. Preview of a sample Collab Space in a course*

 Collab spaces provide a whole range of communication and collaboration tools: